moneydautay/spring-boot-rsocket/README.md

 * endpoint: service's endpoint is introduced for routing, for example spring application name, service in K8S
 * come back detection for failure nodes???

+### RSocket Broker

+RSocket broker is a cluster to receive RSocket messages and forward them to special service node.

+* metadata encoding for route: endpoint & service

 ### Tips

 * subscribe operation in ApplicationRunner: these runners will be called after SpringApplication has started